Analysis | Why $17 Billion in Credit Suisse ‘CoCos’ or AT1s Got Wiped Out in UBS Takeover

 They’re called contingent convertible bonds, or CoCos — and are often described as high-yield investments with a hand grenade attached.
 The takeover of Credit Suisse by UBS Group AG included pulling the pin on $17 billion of CoCos, also known as Additional Tier 1 (AT1) bonds.
-A legacy of the European debt crisis, they’re the lowest rung of bank debt, producing juicy returns in good times but taking the first hit when a bank runs into trouble.
-Even shareholders — often the first domino to fall in such situations — salvaged some value from the takeover engineered by Swiss banking authorities, while Credit Suisse’s CoCo holders walked away with nothing.
-Many bondholders were furious at the move.
-European regulators hurried to reassure investors that the Swiss arrangement was an exception.
+A legacy of the European debt crisis, they’re the lowest rung of bank debt, producing juicy returns in good times but taking a hit when a bank runs into trouble.
+While shareholders — often the first domino to fall in such situations — salvaged some value from the takeover engineered by Swiss banking authorities, Credit Suisse’s CoCo holders walked away with nothing.
+The move reverberated across bond markets, potentially inflating borrowing costs for other banks.

 They’re essentially a cross between a bond and a stock that helps banks bolster capital to meet regulations designed to prevent failure.
 They’re contingent in the sense that their status can change if a bank’s capital levels fall below a specified level; they’re convertible because in many cases they can be turned into equity — shares of the bank — if the shortfall gets big enough.
 In other cases CoCos are written down in whole or in part.